 As explained before, you can simply use starch such as cornstarch, tapioca starch, or arrowroot.
 This way, you can keep your gravy gluten-free.

-Alternatively, if you want to add more flavor, you can use more soaked mushroom and cooked onions, blend and add it to the saucepan and keep stirring.
+Alternatively, if you want to add more flavor, you can use more soaked mushrooms and cooked onions, blend and add them to the saucepan and keep stirring.

 Learn why eating shiitake mushrooms are good for you!